void

 Background

-at first sight appears to refer to Tarnów, a city in Galicia that until 1918 was part of Austria.
-Tarnów is situated on the railway line between Sanok and Kraków, on the eastern bank of Dunajec.
+Tarnov at first sight appears to refer to Tarnów, a city in Galicia that until 1918 was part of Austria.
+Tarnów is situated on the railway line between Sanok and Kraków, on the eastern bank of the Dunajec.

 Tárnok by Budapest

+The obvious weakness with this assumption is that it would be nonsensical to transport a patient with a dangerous and contagious disease such a distance to isolate him.
 The Hungarian švejkologist Tamás Herczeg has a more credible explanation.
 The author of The Good Soldier Švejk has rather had Tárnok in mind.
-This a village outside Budapest that actually had a hospital that treated epidemic diseases.
-It has not been possible to verify (based on Nachricthen über Verwundete und Kranke) that soldiers actually were hospitalized here, but this of course doesn't rule out that they weren't.
+This is a village outside Budapest that actually had a hospital that treated epidemic diseases.
+It has not been possible to verify (based on Nachricthen über Verwundete und Kranke) that soldiers actually were hospitalised here, but this of course does not rule it out.

 Tárnok utca